markstringer-dti/markstringer-dti.github.io/dti.md

 There are also people who are keen to move into the swamp when you have built some houses.
 They've already given the property developer money.
 They want you to build in the swamp fast, so they can move in.

 But they aren't the only people interested in the swamp.
 There are people who care about building regulations, local government, national government.
-There are people who you need to talk to about getting a road to come up the swamp, and power and sewerage.
+There are people who you need to talk to about getting a road to come right up to the swamp, and power and sewerage.
 And there are people who don't care about you, don't care about the property developers, all they care about is the swamp.
-They people might be eco activists.
+These people might be eco activists.
 They might be political activists.
 The swamp might be on an ancient burial ground.
 It might be the site of an ancient temple.

 So there are the people who interested in the swamp - and then there's the swamp.
 Maybe there are new species of animal there, interesting to science.
 Maybe there are new species of plant, unknown to western medicine, but the locals use them as a miracle cure.
 Maybe there's oil.
 Maybe there's gold.